AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 glm::vec3 cameraUp = glm::cross(cameraDirection, cameraRight); // cam's up (y-axis)
 ```

+With the help of the cross-product and a few tricks we were able to create all the vectors that form the view/camera space.
+For the more mathematically inclined readers, the process

 Lastly, we have a camera up position for the y axis to set vertical height on the camera.

 `glm::vec3 cameraUp = glm::vec3(0.0f, 1.0f, 0.0f);`